line/armeria/site/src/sphinx/client-service-discovery.rst

 :apiplural:`Endpoint` from it so that a client has less chance of sending its requests to the unhealthy :apiplural:`Endpoint`.
 It determines the healthiness by sending so called 'health check request' to each :api:`Endpoint`, which is by default a simple ``GET`` request to a certain path.
-If an :api:`Endpoint` responds with non-200 status code or does not respond in time, it will be marked unhealthy and thus be removed from the list.
+If an :api:`Endpoint` responds with non-200 status code or does not respond in time, it will be marked as unhealthy and thus be removed from the list.

 .. code-block:: java